Deformation Theory and Partition Lie Algebras: The axiomatic argument

 \end{definition}

-\begin{remark} The first part of the adjointability axiom asserts that taking free algebras and taking the cotangent fibre commutes with taking underlying objects.
-The second part ensures that taking underlying objects or taking a square-zero extension commutes with passage \mbox{to associated gradeds.}

-The functor $\adic$ is an abstraction of the construction which sends an augmented commutative ring $R$ with augmentation ideal $\mathfrak{m}$ to its (derived) $\mathfrak{m}$-adic filtration. \end{remark}
+\begin{remark} The first part of the adjointability axiom (2) asserts that taking free algebras and taking the cotangent fibre commutes with taking underlying objects.
+The second part ensures that taking underlying objects or taking a square-zero extension commutes with passage \mbox{to associated gradeds.} The functor $\adic: \mathcal{C} \rightarrow \mathcal{C}^{\fil}$ is an abstraction of the construction which sends an augmented commutative ring $R$ with augmentation ideal $\mathfrak{m}$ to its (derived) $\mathfrak{m}$-adic filtration.
+In practice, the tower $A^{(i)}$ appearing in the admissibility axiom (3) will always be constructed via an adic filtration in graded objects. \end{remark}

 \begin{remark} The reader is encouraged to keep in mind the following example (which is discussed in more detail starting in \Cref{setupSCR}).
 Let $\mathcal{C}$ be the $\infty$-category of augmented simplicial commutative $k$-algebras, as in \Cref{aex:SCR}.
-Then we can let $\mathcal{C}^{\fil}$ to be the $\infty$-category of augmented filtered simplicial commutative $k$-algebras and $\mathcal{C}^{\gr}$ the of augmented graded simplicial commutative $k$-algebras.
-In this case, one can show: \begin{enumerate} \item $\mathcal{C}^{\gr}_{\afp}$ consists of those graded simplicial commutative rings $A$ such that the bigraded ring $\pi_*(A)$ has the following property: $\pi_0(A)$ is Noetherian, and $\pi_i(A)$ is a finitely generated $\pi_0(A)$-module for $i \geq 0$. \item $\mathcal{C}^{\fil}_{\afp}$ consists of those complete filtered simplicial commutative rings $A$ whose associated graded $\gr(A)_*$ is almost finitely presented as the previous item.
-This in particular implies that $\pi_0(A)$ is a complete local Noetherian ring and each $\pi_i(A)$ is finitely generated as a $\pi_0(A)$-module. \end{enumerate} \end{remark}
+Then, we can let $\mathcal{C}^{\fil}$ be the $\infty$-category of augmented filtered simplicial commutative $k$-algebras and $\mathcal{C}^{\gr}$ the $\infty$-category of augmented graded simplicial commutative $k$-algebras.
+In this case, one can show the following facts: \begin{enumerate} \item \INN{030@$\mathcal{C}^{\gr}_{\afp}$} $\mathcal{C}^{\gr}_{\afp}$ consists of graded simplicial commutative rings $A$ such that the bigraded ring $\pi_*(A)$ has the property that $\pi_0(A)$ is Noetherian and $\pi_i(A)$ is finitely generated \mbox{over $\pi_0(A)$ for all $i$;} \item\INN{030@$\mathcal{C}^{\fil}_{\afp}$} $\mathcal{C}^{\fil}_{\afp}$ consists of those complete filtered simplicial commutative rings $A$ whose associated graded $\gr(A)_*$ is almost finitely presented as the previous item.
+This implies that $\pi_0(A)$ is a complete local Noetherian ring and each $\pi_i(A)$ is finitely generated as a $\pi_0(A)$-module; \item $\mathcal{C}_{\afp}$ consists of all complete local Noetherian objects in the sense of \Cref{cnscr} \INN{030@$\mathcal{C}_{\afp}$.} \end{enumerate} \end{remark}